OpenLiberty/open-liberty/.github/ISSUE_TEMPLATE/feature.md

 ## **Focal Point Approvals**
 2 to 1 week before Onboarding

-You **MUST** have the Design Approved or No Design Approved label before requesting focal point approvals.
+#### You **MUST** have the Design Approved or No Design Approved label before requesting focal point approvals.

-- [ ] **Accessibility** - (G Scott Johnston).
-Accessibility testing is complete or N/A. Approver adds label focalApproved:accessibility to the Epic in Github.
+All features (both "Design Approved" and "No Design Approved")
-- [ ] **FAT Liberty SOE** - (Kevin Smith).
+- [ ] **FAT** - (Kevin Smith).
 SOE FATS are running successfully or N/A .
 Approver adds label focalApproved:fat to the Epic in Github.
+- [ ] **Demo** - (Tom Evans or Chuck Bridgham).
+Demo is scheduled for an upcoming EOI.
+Approver adds label focalApproved:demo to the Epic in Github.
 - [ ] **Globalization** (Sam Wong - Liberty / Simy Cheeran - tWAS).
 Translation is complete or N/A. TVT - complete or N/A. Approver adds label focalApproved:globalization to the Epic in Github.

+"Design Approved" features
+- [ ] **Accessibility** - (G Scott Johnston).
+Accessibility testing is complete or N/A. Approver adds label focalApproved:accessibility to the Epic in Github.
 - [ ] **ID** - (Kareen Deen).
 Documentation work is complete or N/A .
 Approver adds label focalApproved:id to the Epic in Github.
 - [ ] **Performance** - (Jared Anderson).
 Performance testing is complete with no high severity defects or N/A .
 Approver adds label focalApproved:performance to the Epic in Github.
 - [ ] **Serviceability** - (Don Bourne).
 Serviceability has been addressed.
 - [ ] **STE** - (Swati Kasundra).
 STE chart deck is complete or N/A .
 Approver adds label focalApproved:ste to the Epic in Github.
 - [ ] **SVT** - (Greg Ecock - Cloud, Brian Hanczaryk- APS).
 SVT is complete or N/A .
 Approver adds label focalApproved:svt to the Epic in Github.
-- [ ] **Demo** - (Tom Evans or Chuck Bridgham).
-Demo is scheduled for an upcoming EOI.
-Approver adds label focalApproved:demo to the Epic in Github.

 ## **Ready for GA**
 1 week before Onboarding